 But that’s not necessarily a reason to be disappointed.
 Google’s shares rose 18% on the day of its IPO.
 Many people probably sold that day.
 Had they held for the next decade, their holdings would have been up 1,000%.

-When the Instacart IPO is near, please perform due diligence and read the SEC S-1 filing and don’t buy Instacart stock with money you can’t afford to lose.
+Please perform due diligence and read the SEC S-1 filings for all IPOs, and don’t buy Instacart stock with money you can’t afford to lose.

 Favorite tools and investment services right now: